 One product that you can choose as an alternative is the Parker SR1 Razor.
 However, it comes with only five blades comparing to SRW that includes a hundred.

-The shape at the end of the blade, lock, and blade size is similar.
+The shape at the end of the blade, lock, and blade size are similar.
 The differences are handle material, dimension, weight, and price which varies slightly.
-Both are convenient and shave friendly for beginners.
+Both are convenient and shave-friendly for beginners.

 Here’s a brief comparison table to make you choose better.

 |Blade Type||Single or Double Edge||Single or Double Edge|

 2. Equinox Professional Straight Edge Razor – The Excellent Close Shaving You Need